shodown96/shodown96/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Full-Stack Software Engineer who loves building reliable and secure products that reach thousands, and even more, while still feeling smooth and intuitive to use, one keystroke at a time. 🔥
+I'm a Full-Stack Software Engineer who loves building reliable and secure products that reach thousands, and even more, while still feeling smooth and intuitive to use, one keystroke at a time🔥.

 I work across a range of technologies, but here are some of my go-to tools: